Can cancers in adolescents be prevented?

 Limiting lifestyle-related and environmental risk factors

-Unlike with many cancers in older adults, lifestyle-related risk factors (such as smoking) are not thought to play much of a role in cancers in teens.
+Lifestyle-related risk factors (such as smoking) are not thought to play much of a role in cancers in teens, unlike many cancers in older adults.
 A few environmental factors, such as radiation exposure, have been linked with cancer risk in teens.
 But some exposures may be unavoidable, such as if a child needs radiation therapy to treat cancer.

-There are some things you can do to lower your risk of getting certain kinds of cancer, such as:
+There are some things that can lower the risk of getting certain kinds of cancer, such as:

 - Not smoking